plmilord/Hass.io-custom-component-superior-propane/README.md

 - [ ] Ability to configure this custom component via entries in the configuration.yaml file
 - [ ] Adjust refresh rates based on reading frequency
 - [ ] Add delivery switch when 'adds_delivery_date' is not declared
-- [ ] Convert gas consumption units from m³ to liters of liquid

 ### Completed

+- [x] Convert gas consumption units from m³ to liters of liquid
+- [x] Option to allow the addition of all tanks present on your account (supervised and unsupervised)
 - [x] Validated proper operation when there is more than one tank in the customer account

 ## Inspiration / Credits